tactics-osrs/Super-Menu/README.md

 Super Menu is a command-line interface (CLI) tool written in Batch scripting language for Windows.
 It provides a simple and user-friendly menu to access and perform various system operations.

 ## Features

-*Reset Computer: Resets the computer with a 30-second countdown.
+• Reset Computer: Resets the computer with a 30-second countdown.

-*Enter UEFI Firmware Settings: Enters UEFI firmware settings after a 30-second countdown.
+• Enter UEFI Firmware Settings: Enters UEFI firmware settings after a 30-second countdown.

-*Sign Out: Signs out the current user after a 30-second countdown.
+• Sign Out: Signs out the current user after a 30-second countdown.

-*Sleep: Puts the computer into sleep mode.
+• Sleep: Puts the computer into sleep mode.

-*Open Task Manager: Opens the Task Manager.
+• Open Task Manager: Opens the Task Manager.

-*Network and Internet Settings: Opens the Network and Internet settings.
+• Network and Internet Settings: Opens the Network and Internet settings.

-*Volume Mixer: Opens the Volume Mixer.
+• Volume Mixer: Opens the Volume Mixer.

-*Open Control Panel: Opens the Control Panel.
+• Open Control Panel: Opens the Control Panel.

-*Ping Tool: Pings a specified website.
+• Ping Tool: Pings a specified website.

-*Kill a Process: Terminates a specified process.
+• Kill a Process: Terminates a specified process.

-*Change IP Address: Changes the IP address of the Ethernet interface.
+• Change IP Address: Changes the IP address of the Ethernet interface.

-*File Explorer: Opens the File Explorer.
+• File Explorer: Opens the File Explorer.

-*Calculator: Opens the Calculator.
+• Calculator: Opens the Calculator.

-*Turn Off Computer: Shuts down the computer with a 30-second countdown.
+• Turn Off Computer: Shuts down the computer with a 30-second countdown.

-*Abort Shutdown: Cancels a scheduled shutdown.
+• Abort Shutdown: Cancels a scheduled shutdown.

 ## Usage
 Run the Super Menu.bat file in a command prompt window.
 Enter the number or letter corresponding to the operation you want to perform.